Ensono/amido.github.io/docs/workloads/azure/data/getting_started/de_shared_resourcedeployment_azure.md

   - cicd
 ---

-This section provides an overview of deploying Data Platform shared resources for Stacks Data Platform.
+This section provides an overview of deploying the shared resources for Stacks Data Platform.
 This aligns to the workflow shown in the [deployment architecture](../architecture/architecture_data_azure.md#data-engineering-workloads) section.
 Data Plaform shared resources include the ADF resources which are shared in various ADF pipelines.